rolfvandekrol/neb/README.txt

 * Remove images from the markup!
 - tables selected are defined in the css, instead of hardcoded with an image down in the /misc folder

-* Kill the variables that should be moveable.
-- make logo into an block so its moveable in the theme

 ----------------------------------------------------